-The topic of WCW is now hot again with the release of the WWE DVD – The Rise and Fall of WCW.
-Ironically, WWE magazine wrote a piece a couple of years back counting down the top 15 reasons why WCW Nitro failed.
+Originally published in Septmber, 2009 – WWE magazine wrote a piece a couple of years back counting down the top 15 reasons why WCW Nitro failed.
 I could give you one and his name is Vince Russo but that would be too easy.
-Some of the highlights of the WWE list include…
+Let’s check out the hit list!

 Interestingly enough, I did a show back in 2007 as an announcer which was taped for pay-per-view from San Francisco.
 I got the booking when Tony Schiavone canceled.
 It amazed me that anyone would pay this man a penny to call a match on their pay-per-view.
 I was more than happy to take his booking.